 Ukraine offered a different story.
 A blitz of Ukrainian artillery, rockets and airstrikes this month forced the Russians to pull out, Valery Zaluzhny, commander in chief of the Ukrainian armed forces, wrote in a Facebook post.
 He shared video footage of missiles hitting the island and the surrounding waters.

-Boris Johnson noted Russia’s decision to abandon the prized strategic outpost of Snake Island demonstrates Ukraine’s ability to fight back.
 He said it is ‘only logical and right’ to intensify military support to help Kyiv defend against Vladimir Putin’s invasion.
 ‘If you wanted evidence of the amazing ability of the Ukrainians to fight back to overcome adversity and to repel the Russians then look at what has happened just today on Snake Island, where again Russia has had to cede ground,’ Johnson said.

-Ukraine’s military intelligence chief, Kyrylo Budanov, said in May that the island was critically important to both Russia and Ukraine.
+Ukraine’s military intelligence chief, Kyrylo Budanov, that the island was critically important to both Russia and Ukraine.
 He said whoever controlled Snake Island controlled the land – and to some extent air – security of southern Ukraine.
 He said at the time that Ukraine believed Russia could use the island to launch an invasion of western Ukraine and send troops into Moldova’s Transnistria region, where Moscow already has troops stationed.